Learning Human Search Behavior from Egocentric Visual Inputs: Related Work

 \subsection{Visual Navigation}

 Training an autonomous agent to navigate complex environments from visual inputs has been an important topic in computer graphics, robotics, and machine learning~\cite{anderson2018evaluation,kempka2016vizdoom,mirowski2016learning,zhu2017target,pan2019zero}.

+Some of the work by Kuffner \etal \cite{kuffner1999perception} tackles the problem using path-planning and path-following algorithms that utilize the privileged information about the environment (e.g., floor layouts) and aims to generate collision free paths.
+Shim \etal \cite{shim2017automatic} and Wang \etal \cite{wang2018automatic} avoid the use of the privileged information and learn to approach the goal object which perform feature-based goal identification while tackling the searching via random exploration.
+In this work, the character is deprived of privileged information and perceives the world only via visual observations, which leads to a learned searching behaviour.

 Enabling these agents to work with real images is essential for applying them to real-world applications.
 However, directly training visual navigation agents in real environments is expensive, especially since we usually want to train agents for a large variety of environments.
 To this end, researchers have developed simulated environments that leverages modern 3D scanning techniques to reproduce real-world scenarios and allow agents to observe photo-realistic visual inputs in a scalable way~\cite{xia2020interactive, habitat19iccv, ai2thor}.
 These tools enables rapid advancements in learning algorithms and neural network structures in training visual navigation agents~\cite{gupta2017cognitive, parisotto2017neural, zhang2017neural,fang2019scene, wijmans2020ddppo}.
 For example, Fang \etal \cite{fang2019scene} proposed a scene memory transformer architecture that saves history of observations into the memory and extracts relevant information using the Transformer architecture~\cite{vaswani2017attention}.
-Wijmans \etal developed a decentralized distributed proximal policy optimization (DD-PPO) that allows large scale training of visual navigation agents and demonstrated that with large scale training one can obtain agents that genearlizes to novel scenarios~\cite{wijmans2020ddppo}.
+Wijmans \etal developed a decentralized distributed proximal policy optimization (DD-PPO) that allows large scale training of visual navigation agents and demonstrated that with large scale training one can obtain agents that generalizes to novel scenarios~\cite{wijmans2020ddppo}.